Type A algebraic coherence conjecture of Pappas and Rapoport: Introduction

 The coherence conjecture proved by Zhu states that

 The equality of dimensions was recently upgraded in \cite{HY24} to the equality (up to a certain shift) of characters with respect to the Cartan subalgebra (in fact, as shown in \cite{HY24}, a larger algebra may show up).
-Let us emphasize that the left hand side of \eqref{eq:cohconj} is a representation of the Iwahori algebra and the right hand side is a representation of the current algebra.
-Both the Zhu proof \cite{Zhu14} and the Hong-Yu construction use line bundles on the global affine Grassmannians: the right hand side of \eqref{eq:cohconj} is the space of sections on the general fiber and the left hand side is the space of sections on the special fiber.
-Hence \eqref{eq:cohconj} can be seen as a degeneration of the space in the right hand side to the space in the left had side.
+Let us emphasize that the left-hand side of \eqref{eq:cohconj} is a representation of the Iwahori algebra and the right-hand side is a representation of the current algebra.
+Both the Zhu proof \cite{Zhu14} and the Hong--Yu construction use line bundles on the global affine Grassmannian: the right-hand side of \eqref{eq:cohconj} is the space of sections on the general fiber, and the left-hand side is the space of sections on the special fiber.
+Hence, \eqref{eq:cohconj} can be seen as a degeneration of the space in the right-hand side to the space in the left-hand side.
 Our main goal is to give an algebraic description of this degeneration procedure.
 To this end, we introduce a more general construction which leads to the desired description in certain special cases.

 Our construction starts with a collection of $n$ cyclic representations $D_b$, $b=0,\dots,n-1$ of $\msl_n[z]$ with cyclic vectors $d_b$.
 The output is a (no longer cyclic) representation $\bfD(0)$ of the Iwahori algebra.
 The character of $\bfD(0)$ is equal to the character of the Cartan component $D$ inside the tensor product of the modules $D_b$: $D = \U(\msl_n[z]).\bigotimes d_b$.
 The module $\bfD(0)$ can be seen as a degeneration of $D$.
-Let us describe our construction in details for $D_b$ being irreducible $\msl_n$ modules with the trivial action of $z\msl_n[z]$ (for the general case see section \ref{sec:Dem}).
+Let us describe our construction in detail for $D_b$ being irreducible $\msl_n$ modules with the trivial action of $z\msl_n[z]$ (for the general case see section \ref{sec:Dem}).